* Those members who are also members of the Executive Committee are marked with an asterisk.

 Sue has been a member of the TUC General Council since 2005, Deputy Chair of the Women’s Committee and a TUC Aid trustee.
 She has been an active member of the Trade Union Sustainable Development Advisory Committee since its inception, and is the General Council's lead on environment and sustainability.

-She is also at trustee of the Science Council. and Chair of Unions 21.
+She is also Chair of Unions 21.

 Larry Flanagan took up the post of General Secretary of the EIS, Scotland's main education union, in April 2012, following 33 years as a classroom teacher.
 Prior to appointment he was Principal Teacher of English at Hillhead High School, Glasgow.